 There are lots of therapy and treatment options sometimes it is a case of not knowing where to look.
 A good starting point is charities for your actual condition and your GP and medical professionals.
 Here are some general links and videos including ideas of endorsed treatments you may not of thought of that may be useful.
 Always follow medical advice and talk through ideas with your GP and or Consultant.
-Also be aware there is a lot of misinformation online so look and ensure a treatment follows NICE guidance that doctors typically follow.
+Also be aware there is a lot of misinformation online so look and ensure a treatment follows NICE guidance that doctors typically follow and check with your health professional.
+Do give the videos time to load.

 The Charted Society for Physiotherapy UK https://www.csp.org.uk/